About the Schwob School's Technology Program

 We believe that in order to achieve high levels of artistic expression and be prepared for a potential career in music technology, students must possess a high level of technical competence.
 Areas of interest include computer programming, signal processing, electrical engineering, etc. These cognate fields contribute much to the study of music technology.
 Students in the Audio Technology program at the Schwob School of Music can gain experience in these areas through external coursework, as well as in classes focusing on audio technology.
 Employment in the CSU Recording Studio also allows students to gain experience in these areas through troubleshooting and repairs of the in-house equipment.

 - Prospective students should be prepared for college-level music study, as determined by the faculty member with whom they will study upon enrolling at the Schwob School, in coordination with the Audio Technology Area Coordinator.
-Both faculty members should be present at any audition of prospective music majors who wish to pursue Audio Technology.

 - Prospective students should have a record of academic success in secondary school, as demonstrated by SAT or ACT scores, recommendation letters from teachers, etc., and according to the standards set forth by the Columbus State University Admissions Office.